-Our school provides a diverse, balanced and relevant approach to the use of technology where all children are encouraged to maximize the benefits and opportunities that the technology has to offer.
+Our school provides a diverse, balanced and relevant approach to the use of technology where all children are encouraged to maximise the benefits and opportunities that the technology has to offer.
 Children will learn in an environment where security measures are balanced appropriately with the need to learn effectively.

 Following the school's Online Safety curriculum, the children will be equipped with the skills and knowledge to use technology appropriately and responsibly.
 The school's Online Safety curriculum will teach children how to recognise the risks associated with technology and how to deal with them, both within and outside the school environment.
+Our PSHE curriculum also has links to online safety which have been mapped out clearly to make sure the children are having plenty of support and teaching with some of the key areas of online safety.